Andrew Robinson (Neighbours): Creation and casting

-The character was born on screen on 13 November 1991 to Paul Robinson (Stefan Dennis) and Christina Alessi (Gayle Blakeney).
-Andrew was portrayed by Shannon Holmes until his departure in 1992.
+The character was created as part of Paul Robinson (Stefan Dennis) and Christina Alessi's (Gayle Blakeney) relationship arc.
+Both Dennis and Blakeney were pleased with the pregnancy storyline.
+Blakeney carried out her own research into the subject, and she prepared for the birth scenes by visiting a Melbourne hospital to talk to the midwives.
+She admitted that she could not wait to work with the baby on set.
+Producers did not want to reveal the sex of the baby until the birth aired.
+Dennis revealed that both he and Blakeney asked the show's executive producer and he refused to tell them.
+Paul and Christina are seen discussing names, particularly boys names, and Dennis said that his character is a "typical Australian chauvinistic male so, of course, he'd like a son to carry on the name and all that."
+Blakeney explained that with Chrissie's Italian background, she wants the name Benito, as someone in the family has always been called Benito.
+Dennis added that Paul would be pretty happy with a girl, as he just wants to be a good father and husband.
+The baby, later named Andrew, was born on-screen on 13 November 1991.
+He was portrayed by Shannon Holmes until his departure in 1992.

 In September 2009, it was announced the character would be returning to Neighbours after a seventeen-year absence.
 Darren Rowe of Digital Spy reported twenty-year-old Queenslander Jordan Smith had been cast as Andrew.
 Smith told David Knox of TV Tonight that shortly after returning from a Gold Coast music festival, he discovered he had seventeen missed calls from his agent telling him he had an audition for Neighbours back down on the Gold Coast.
 Smith explained "So I drove all the way back down and it was the only audition I've ever had where I really didn't care too much about it.
 I wasn't very prepared so I just went in, to see what happened.
 Two weeks later I had a phone call saying I had the job.
 Crazy."
 Smith received the call while he was in hospital, following a workplace accident which left his nose swollen and infected.
 This led to Smith almost turning down the role.
 Smith's first scenes as Andrew were broadcast in December 2009.
 His role was initially supposed to last for six weeks.
 In 2011, it was announced that Smith had signed a new contract to stay with Neighbours for another two years.